hefox/workflow_fork/README.txt

 Moving from one state to another is called a transition.

-Actions are associated with transitions (actions.module must be installed for this).
+Actions are associated with transitions (actions.module was used for this in Drupal 5; core actions support for Drupal 6 is a todo).

 Alex Reisner introduced role-based permissions for workflow states and generally enhanced this module.